Acidwax/advanced-intro-githubcopilot/lesson-1.2/exercises/comparing-llms.md

 I was surprised by C's answer to the nurse question provided a biased response on a nurse being a woman between a certain age.
 It did back this information with a 91% of nurses are women, but not citing a source on statistics like that is not good, and appears biased.

 ### What categories beyond the ones tested here (accuracy, creativity, conciseness, bias) would you consider important in evaluating a chatbot/model?
 You could test how it handles specific academic studies, how does it do with math questions?
 How does it do with english/literature questions?
 How does it do with science questions?
+Complexity could be it's own category too.
+How complex of a question can you ask and does the bot fully breakdown every aspect or does it skip important pieces to the bigger picture.